BackupNerd/Backup-Scripts/README.md

 SolarWinds Backup Store Credentials.amp
 SolarWinds Backup Reuse Stored Credentials.amp

-	2 AMP files for use with SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition, when deployed via Ncentral or RMM)
+	2 AMP files for use with SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition, when deployed via Ncentral or RMM).
 	Store Credentials will store your local Backup Manager credentials Reuse Stored Credentials will redeploy SolarWinds Backup using stored credentials if the Backup Manager gets uninstalled.

 SolarWinds Backup Upgrade.v02.amp

-	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition)
+	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition).

 ### SolarWinds Backup - Ncentral Integrated Editon ###